iotJumpway/Intel-Examples/Intel-Movidius/TASS/Facenet/README.md

 - **Webcam Classifier:** A clssification program that connects to a local webcam.
 - **IoT Connected Alarm:** An IoT connected alarm that is triggered when an unknown person is detected.

+## Setup

+First you should set up the software requirements for

+## Preparing Data

+You will need two types

 ## Python Versions

 - Tested in Python 3.5